danielbyler/model-describer/README.rst

 Other Machine Learning Interpretability Projects
 ------------------------------------------------

-For those looking for intepretation of individual points, please see the ..
-Lime: https://github.com/marcotcr/lime project and its good work.
+For those looking for intepretation of individual points, please see the `Lime <https://github.com/marcotcr/lime>`_ project and its good work.

 Authors: